Ingredients we don't use: Coconut Oil

 6 It promotes monoculture instead of biodiversity

 Any clean beauty connoisseur is no stranger to the vilification of palm kernel oil.
-As the most heavily used vegetable oil in the food and cosmetics sector, it’s renowned for its affordability and versatility.
-By next year, the global palm oil market is expected be somewhere in the range of $88 billion with nearly 60 million tons produced annually.
+As the most heavily used vegetable oil in the food and cosmetics sector, it’s renowned for its affordability and durability.
+While palm kernel oil may be highly effective and functional, it comes with a number of drawbacks, and one of them is its role in monoculture farming.

 Hinterlasse einen Kommentar